play-co/comet/NOTES.md

     - inc values (small, medium, large)
 * Texture asset settings, global in project preview? use properties panel?
 * Numeric input mouse drag for values
-* Custom icons

-Fix
 * overflow for project panel
 * Menubar rollover set active

-Try:
+* Custom icons

+Tech Debt:
-* Refactor Convergence datastore to be as generic as possible
+* Refactor Convergence datastore to be even more generic as possible to help future backend swaps
-* Replace Interface with Type definitions for models, may loosen generic polymorphism
+* Replace ClonableNode generics from Interfaces to Types for models, may loosen generic polymorphism
 * Reduce grid lines when zoomed out
 * Replace Color with colord

 Rollout:
 * Fix cloning and prefab create/edit
+* Investigate using Convergence for alpha storage solution
 * Investigate prod log and replay capabilities
-* Investigate using Convergence for alpha storage solution
 * Upgrade to Svelte-kit
 * Investigate Analytics
 * Investigate Cloudflare + YJS